wesrblock/goose/docs/configuration.md

 If you need to customize goose, one way is via editing: `~/.config/goose/profiles.yaml`.

-By default, It looks like this:
+By default, it looks like this:

 ```yaml
 default: